Quiet Time for Toddlers: Tips for Dropping the Afternoon Nap

 Be Consistent, Be Flexible

 I find myself saying it time and time again, but it’s the truth.
 Children are all about consistency.
-Just as you were consistent with naps, be consistent with quiet time.
-You may find that your child will (eventually) look forward to this time.
+Just as you were consistent with naps, be consistent with quiet time for toddlers.
+You may find that your child will eventually look forward to her quiet time.